Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Water-related risk in the value chain

-BHP has potential exposure to water-related risks across its value chain and climate change may increase our future exposure.
+BHP has potential exposure to water-related risks across our value chain and climate change may increase our future exposure.
 Customers and suppliers may be exposed to areas of high to extremely high water stress.
 Many are also located in areas with a higher likelihood of flooding.
 We need to understand these factors and respond to the challenges, working with our customers and suppliers.
-We are working towards increasing our understanding of potential water risks and opportunities across our supply chain that we may be able to make contribution to, or influence, reducing or enhancing respectively.
+We are working towards increasing our understanding of potential water risks and opportunities across our supply chain that we may be able to contribute to or influence reducing or enhancing respectively.
+One of the key changes in the updated Environment Global Standard, released in April 2024, included an increased focus on risk and impact management, extending requirements for identifying and assessing nature-related risks to include those within BHP’s supply chain.
+In FY2024, BHP commissioned work to improve our process for how we understand and manage nature-related risk in the value chain.

 For more information on value chain initiatives please refer to the Value chain webpage.